 Another of his African-American clients had money, electronics, furniture, and football memorabilia belonging to his cousin, a former University of Alabama football star, seized when police searched his home.
 Yet another had rent money taken from his wallet because police said he planned to sell pills for which his wife had a valid prescription.

 “The law is not inherently racist, but I do believe the practical applications become that way,” said Dearman.
 “I have never had a Caucasian client who has had a narcotics officer unscrew the TVs from their walls and take them out the front door and confiscate them.
 However, it is a common occurrence with African-American clients.”

 Police Abuses Toward Civil Forfeiture

-Civil asset forfeiture is not only fundamentally unfair to property owners and a violation of their due process rights, it also perverts the basic functions of law enforcement by incentivizing officers to seek revenue instead of enforcing the law to protect the public from criminal activity.
+Civil asset forfeiture is not only fundamentally unfair to property owners and a violation of their due process rights, but it also perverts the basic functions of law enforcement by incentivizing officers to seek revenge instead of enforcing the law to protect the public from criminal activity.
 The following are two examples of agencies that seized money but apparently failed to even follow the rules of civil asset forfeiture as they are set out in current state law.

 In Mobile, Alabama

 For more than two decades, police in Mobile failed to follow proper procedure in seeking the forfeiture of cash taken from individuals they arrested, according to Mobile County District Attorney Ashley Rich, who spoke to Appleseed for this report.

 When the district attorney’s office noticed this, it initiated proceedings to have the cash – some of it taken from the wallets of people who never returned to claim their property – legally turned over to the state.
 The prosecutor’s office’s received $162,615 of the cash.

 Rich says her office has since instituted a process by which property that has gone unclaimed for five years can be legally transferred to the state if a judge signs off on it.